semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 # Continuous Integration (CI) configuration reference

-Use this reference to configure Semgrep's behavior in CI environments.
-This reference includes both command-line options and environment variables.
-You can also define these variables within a CI configuration file.
+Use this reference to configure Semgrep's behavior in CI environments by setting environment variables.
+You can set these variables within a CI configuration file or your CI provider's interface.
 Refer to your CI provider's documentation for the correct syntax.
-Examples are written in a Bash environment except when otherwise stated.
+Examples are written for a Bash environment unless otherwise stated.

 :::tip
-Unless otherwise stated, you can also set many of these environment variables within your local environment for testing or experimental purposes.
-Run `semgrep ci` in your command line after setting environment variables to test their effect.
+You can also set many of these environment variables within your local development environment for testing or experimental purposes.
+Set these variables in your command line then run `semgrep ci` to test these environment variables locally.
 :::

 ## Environment variables for configuring scan behavior